simplyshree/jiit62-class-schedule/README.md

 A web app that displays your daily class schedule with a clean and modern UI.
 Built with **React + TypeScript + Vite**, and deployed on **Vercel**.

+This project was originally scaffolded with Lovable and later edited by me.

 ---

 ## ✨ Features